kriszyp/xstyle/README.md

 stylesheet) and the second @import is removed.
 This is a powerful feature because it allows stylesheets to @import another stylesheet without worrying about overriding another stylesheet that expected to come after the target sheet due to it's @import statement.

+# has-class

+The has-class module provides decoration of the root &lt;html> element with class names based on feature detection.
+The has-class module works in conjunction with the has() module in Dojo (dojo/has) to detect features, and adds a class name for matches with a "has-" prefix.
+For example, if we wanted to create a CSS rule that was conditional on the detection of the "quirks" feature, first we would need to register this feature detection with the has-class module:

+	define(['xstyle/has-class'], function(hasClass){
+		hasClass("quirks");
+	});

+And then we could create a rule that uses this conditional class name:

+	html.has-quirks .row {
+		/* rule only applied if in quirks mode */
+		height: auto;
+	}

+We can also base rules on the absence of a feature.
+In converse, we could create a rule for when quirks mode is not present:

+	hasClass("no-quirks");

+And then use this in the selector:

+	html.has-no-quirks .row {
+		/* rule only applied if in quirks mode */
+		width: auto;
+	}

+We can also base rules on a numerical feature values.
+We could create a rule that just matches IE7 with:

+	hasClass("ie-7");

+Or version IE8 through IE10:

+	hasClass("ie-8-10");